nicksnlp/nicksnlp.github.io/index.md

 My email address is compiled by adding my name to my surname, and separating them with a **dot** @helsinki.fi.
 Use the same style for gmail.
 If you look at my artwork, you will find my phone.

-## Courses I've Taken at Helsinki Uni.
+## Courses I've taken at Helsinki University

 [Command-Line Tools for linguists](https://studies.helsinki.fi/courses/course-implementation/hy-opt-cur-2324-261401a1-c550-4436-91b9-7edf4a1a3b57/KIK-LG221), Autumn 2023